Innovative thinking, inspired teaching

 Overseas study tours

 Take your study further by experiencing different cultures first hand, with our suite of overseas study tours: Bali Mobility Writers Project - Connecting Indonesian and Australian Storytellers, Japan study tour, Muslim World study tour, China study tour, South Pacific study tour and our Vanuatu Climate Change study tour.

-We offer one of the largest range of industry internships in Queensland for students studying Arts, Journalism, Public Relations, Communication and Languages.
+We offer one of the largest range of industry internships in Queensland for students studying Arts, Languages, Communication, Journalism, and Social Science.
 More than 150 internship opportunities are available annually for our students at both campuses.